invertedv/testGo/docs/gomFile.md

 Comments start with a double forward slash (//).

-### Required keys
+### Required key

 There are only one key that are always required.
 These are:

 - outDir: \<path\><br>
-Is the full path to the directory where goMortgage places all the output of the run.
+the full path to the directory where goMortgage places all the output of the run.
 If buildData
 or buildModel are "yes", this directory is created (or emptied).
 If not, the directory must exist and the output of this run is added to the existing directory.

 There are four keys the set the primary steps performed.
+If one of these keys is omitted, the value is set to "no".

 - buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
 The table produced is intended for one or more of the model/validation/assess datasets.
-  The default value is "no" if the key is omitted.
 - buildModel: \<yes/no\><br>If yes, fit the model.
-  The default value is "no" if the key is omitted.
 - assessModel: \<yes/no\><br>If yes, assess the model fit.
-  The default value is "no" if the key is omitted.
 - biasCorrect: \<yes/no\><br>If yes, correct the bias in a model that was fit to data that was stratified on the target field.
-  The default value is "no" if the key is omitted.

 Additional keys specify the details each of these directives requires.